JohnGoldsmith/dotnetrdf-wiki/UserGuide-Advanced-SPARQL-Operations.md

 ### Local Algebra Optimisers

-The local optimisers are changed by setting the //AlgebraOptimisers// property on a ##SparqlQuery## instance.
+The local optimisers are changed by setting the `AlgebraOptimisers` property on a ##SparqlQuery## instance.
 These optimisers are used when transforming the query into the Algebra form and apply ahead of any global optimisers.

 ### HTTP Handler Configuration